wwweaponizer/SmoothArray/README.md

-The trade-off that SmoothArray makes is that all appends that **don't** trigger a memory reallocation are 1-2 microseconds (us) slower than AmoritzedArray's appends.
+The trade-off that SmoothArray makes is that all appends that **don't** trigger a memory reallocation are 1-2 microseconds (us) slower than AmortizedArray's appends.
 A couple _us_ in this case, while still very fast, is technically around 10%-50% slower per call.

 That slowness during regular appends is due to overhead from the more